TEXT-S&P summary: Ukraine

 Boosting investor confidence, and thereby making debt refinancing more affordable, may require the government to make some politically difficult decisions.
 We think the burden of refinancing could be reduced:

--- If disbursements under Ukraine's roughly $16 billion (special drawing rights 10 billion, 8% of estimated 2012 GDP) IMF program, of which about 8 billion SDR remain undisbursed, were resumed.
+-- If disbursements under Ukraine's roughly $16 billion (special drawing rights 10 billion, 8% of estimated 2012 GDP) IMF program were resumed.
 Further disbursements are conditional on the government increasing domestic gas prices by 50%, following an initial 50% price increase in August 2010, in order to phase out the annual deficit at state-owned utility, Naftogaz Ukrainy.

 -- If the government's ongoing gas price and mandatory volume contract negotiations with Gazprom were to lead to the cost of gas imports decreasing, which would somewhat alleviate external accounts pressures.